The Anti-bot Solution to Scrape Everything? Get Your Free API Key! ๐Ÿ˜Ž

 For simple cases, not sending cookies might work best.
 There is no need to maintain a session.

 The same happens if we want content generated in the browser after XHR calls.
-We will need to use a headless browser.
-After the initial load, the Javascript will try to get some content using an XHR call.
-We cannot do that call without cookies on a protected site.
+We'll need to use a headless browser.
+After the initial load, the JavaScript will try to get some content using an XHR call.
+We can't do that call without cookies on a protected site.

 How will we use headless browsers, specifically Playwright, to avoid detection?
 Keep on reading!